miguelcfsilva11/ES-FEUP/Class Notes/Lesson_2.md

 These steps are displayed via the different **artifacts** that are produced during this process, such as: list of requirements (which is **mandatory**), system models, UI interfaces or mockups and acceptance tests.
 Driven by **user stories**, we iterate on these four activities and we tackle what's left on our **product backlog**, that contain the prioritized list of requirements.

+# Use Cases and User Stories

+They encapsulate the objective of the project.
+They are the embodiment of the user's necessities, expressed via either a paragraph explaining what they want (**user story**) or a simple diagram that shows the linking between different actions triggered by their behaviour (**use cases**).